Group-6-Mobile-App-Dev/MyGroceryFinder/project_spec.md

 Required Features:

-- User can search for apps
+- User can search for games
-- User can see app icons/headers in the results
+- User can see game icons/headers in the results
 - User can filter based on genre

 Stretch Features:
 - User can filter by publisher, genre, or alphabetically
 - User can scroll by clicking and dragging mouse or with keyboard
-- User can click on game as they scroll and view a short description
+- User can click on the game as they scroll and view a short description

 ### 2. Chosen API(s)